jross765/JGnuCashLibNTools/gnucash-tools/README.md

 You will notice that the tools partially pull on the examples in the "Examples" module, and thus we have a *logical* dependency here.
 Currently, there are many similarties between the two modules, but expect those two modules to deviate from one another in the course of the future releases to come.

 ## Major Changes
+### V. 1.5 &rarr; 1.6
+* All Tools:

+  * For parsing command-line options: Replaced `GnuParser` by `DefaultParser` (the former has been deprecated).
+  * Fixed bug: When command line-parsing fails, then exception has to be thrown.

 ### V. 1.4 &rarr; 1.5
 Created and added a number of tools: